SciSharp/LLamaSharp/LLama.Web/README.md

 ```

 ## Interactive UI
-The interactive UI is a simple example of using LLammaSharp
+The interactive UI is a simple example of using LLamaSharp.

 ![web-ui-light](../Assets/web-ui-light.png)

+---

 ![web-ui-dark](../Assets/web-ui-dark.png)